ModelOriented/shapviz/README.md

 ### Importance

 We have decomposed 2000 predictions, not just one.
-This allows us to study variable importance at a global model level by studying average absolute SHAP values or by looking at beeswarm plots of SHAP values.
+This allows us to study variable importance at a global model level by studying average absolute SHAP values or by looking at beeswarm "summary" plots of SHAP values.

 #### Beeswarm plot